 - Hold and release.
 Hold your body in position, making sure to breathe properly.
 Slowly bring your knees back to the floor to release this asana, or use it to transition into another pose.

 #5 Standing Forward Bend

 Here’s another morning yoga pose that can help you stretch out tight muscles all around, while also waking up the body and getting the blood flowing.
-Simply stand on your mat, slowly bring fingers towards mat as you go into a forward bend, slightly bending knees.
+Simply stand on your mat, and slowly bring your fingers towards the mat as you go into a forward bend, slightly bending your knees.
 You can also fold your arms, and gently shake your head “no” to loosen up those tight neck muscles.
 Hold this for a moment, and then very slowly come back up to prevent feeling dizzy.

 Morning Yoga is Always a Good Idea